Profitable Cup and Handle Trading Strategy

 At TSG, we believe the Cup and Handle is one of the most authentic continuation patterns.
 Unlike the bullish flag pattern, which is a continuation pattern, the Cup and Handle pattern takes a lot of time to develop.
 This is why it’s such a reliable pattern.

 Let’s get a little bit deeper into what Cup and Handle is, and how to make money trading with the profitable cup and handle trading strategy.
 You can also read the simple yet profitable strategy.

 The cup and handle pattern is a bullish continuation pattern.
 Now, this pattern typically has a run-up on the left side.
 You’ll see an uptrend that stops and forms a peak.
 Then it’s followed by a retracement back down, creating a cup-like bottom, or a rounded bottom.

 So, the first Cup and Handle rule is that you need to have a previous trend.
 You need this in order to have a continuation pattern.

 The bottom of the cup and handle pattern will dip about 15% to 50% from the peak.

 The handle portion is a retracement downwards from the right side of the cup.

-It’s important to remember that the handle section of a Cup and Handle pattern should resemble a very narrow price range that can be contained inside two parallel lines or it can also take the shape of a smaller rounded bottom.
+It’s important to remember that the handle section of a Cup and Handle pattern should resemble a very narrow price range.
+It can be contained inside two parallel lines, or it can take the shape of a smaller rounded bottom.

-Normally the handle of a tea cup can take many shapes and the same can be the case when reading the price action for the Cup and Handle pattern.
+Normally, the handle of a tea cup can take many shapes.
+This can be the same when reading the price action for the Cup and Handle formation.

 Basically, we can sum up the Cup and Handle pattern into three key components: